Azure-Samples/Serverless-File-Validation/README.md

 Take one of the `.csv` files from the `sampledata` folder of this repo, and drop it in to the inbound folder.

-If you're using one of the Durable functions, you should see your local function's `/api/Orchestrator` endpoint get hit.
+You'll see the endpoint you defined as your Event Grid webhook subscription get hit.

 ### Durable Function Execution